This post may contain affiliate links. Please read my disclosure.

 - Add the diced green pepper and onion; cook for 2 minutes.

-Add the andouille sausage, seafood broth, Worcestershire sauce, tomatoes and Cajun seasoning and bring to a boil.
+Add the andouille sausage, seafood broth, Worcestershire sauce, tomatoes, bay leaf, sugar and Cajun seasoning and bring to a boil.
 Simmer for 20 minutes.

 - Add the okra and crab claws and simmer for 10 minutes.